 Facilitated by certified Nature & Forest Therapy Guide Duncan Murdoch.

-Audubon Vermont will be hosting Forest Bathing in every season this coming year.
-Sign up for all all four to experience the changing of seasons or drop in to any one!
+Audubon Vermont will be hosting Forest Bathing in the fall and winter.
+Sign up in advance to experience the changing of seasons!

 Fall Forest Bathing: Saturday, September 26